geneeblack/graphql_model_mapper/README.md

 ## Schema implementation

-Once you have your models decorated with the graphql_ attributes the next step is implementing your schema and adding it to your contoller.
-For this example I am using a schema defintion located at app/graphql/graphql_model_mapper_schema.rb.
+Once you have your models decorated with the graphql_query/graphql_update/graphql_create/graphql_delete attributes the next step is implementing your schema and adding it to your controller.
+For this example I am using a schema definition located at app/graphql/graphql_model_mapper_schema.rb.
 I have used [https://github.com/exAspArk/graphql-errors](url) to handle errors generated from the resolve methods.
 It is not required but it provides an easy way to setup error handling.

     #app/graphql/graphql_model_mapper_schema.rb
     require 'graphql_model_mapper'